 Amy Andrychowicz says

 Haha, awesome idea!
 I think you’re gonna love them though.
-They’re excellent for salsa and other sauces you can make for Mexican dishes, there are tons options for using tomatillos in cooking!
+They’re excellent for salsa and other sauces you can make for Mexican dishes, there are tons options for using freshly harvested tomatillos in cooking!

 Amy Andrychowicz says